Motorcycle theory test and hazard perception

 You’ll get the results when you’ve finished both of the tests and you’ll need to have passed both sections to pass overall.
 If you passed (congratulations), your pass certificate is valid for two years and you’ll need it when you book your motorcycle practical test.

 It can be pretty discouraging if you don’t get the results you hoped for, especially when you’ve studied hard – but don’t worry.
-Your results will show which areas you didn’t score so well on, giving you a great starting point for revision.
+Your results will show which areas you didn’t score too well on, giving you a great starting point for revision.

-If you need to retake the test you’ll need to wait three working days before you can take it again.
+If you need to retake the test, you’ll need to wait three working days before you can take it again.

 How much does a motorcycle theory test cost?